It is sunny this morning. We had a freeze last night, so the patio plants are looking beleaguered.

-Every time Charlie starts coughing, I cringe, I ache.
+Every time Charlie starts coughing, I cringe.
+I ache.
 I wonder if it hurts, if he’s afraid.
 I know I am.

 What is it about love that holds us hostage?
-That weaves its way into every part of us and sets us glowing while we hold it close.
+That weaves its way into our hearts and has us glowing when we hold it close.

 I’ll probably go to my grave never seeing my siblings.
 I’ll never know my parents.
 I never felt their love.

 I can smile and laugh now.

 The filling of your heart with love for one does not take away the aching grief for another.

-There are times when I just need to write about Abi, remember Abi, pay homage to her.
+There are times when I just need to write about Abi; remember Abi, pay homage to her.

-I know some people hold themselves stiff and stoic, resisting the grief.
+Some people hold themselves stiff and stoic, resisting the grief.
 But all they’re doing is prolonging the pain.